mwarning/zerotier-openwrt/README.md

 make
 ```

-The images and all *.ipk packages are now inside the bin/ folder.
+The images and all *.ipk packages are now inside the bin/ folder, including the zerotier package.
-You can install the ZeroTier .ipk using "opkg install &lt;ipkg-file&gt;" on the router.
+You can install the ZeroTier .ipk on the target device using "opkg install &lt;ipkg-file&gt;".

 For details please check the LEDE documentation.